1

 What is the role of a network assistant?

-A network assistant supports the setup, maintenance, and troubleshooting of computer networks.
-They may assist with configuring hardware, monitoring network performance, and ensuring security protocols are followed, often using tools like network monitoring software.
-Strong technical knowledge and certifications such as CompTIA Network+ are beneficial for this role.
+A network assistant supports the setup, maintenance, and troubleshooting of computer networks within an organization.
+They often assist with configuring network hardware, monitoring network performance, and ensuring security protocols are followed, typically using tools like network monitoring software and having basic certifications such as CompTIA Network+.

 What is the difference between Networking Assistant vs Network Technician?